 Daily Disposable Lenses

-Daily disposable lenses allow patients to put in a fresh pair of lenses every morning and dispose of them at the end of the day.
+Daily disposable lenses allow patients to put in a fresh pair of contacts every morning and dispose of them at the end of the day.

 They provide a high level of comfort and almost no upkeep as they do not require daily cleaning.
 These lenses are generally thinner and come packaged with surface lubricants that slowly wear off throughout the day.
 Ideal candidates for daily disposable lenses are children, athletes with an infrequent or inconsistent wearing schedule, and those having comfort issues with reusable lenses.
 Daily disposable lenses are the most commonly prescribed type in Europe, but they are quickly increasing in popularity in the US.